lidofinance/dual-governance/docs/mechanism.md

 #### Gate Seal behaviour (updated)

-If, at any moment in time, two predicates become true simultaneously:
+If, at any moment in time, two conditions become true simultaneously:

 1. any DAO-managed contract functionality is paused by a Gate Seal;
 2. the DAO execution is blocked by the DG mechanism (i.e. the global governance state is Veto Signalling, Veto Signalling Deactivation, or Rage Quit),